 - HCMS is aware that hospitals are forwarding costs sent to them from the EHR vendor for adding e-prescribing capabilities for controlled substances to physicians.
 See below for other options with free-standing e-prescribing vendors that may provide a less costly option.

 As an additional reminder, beginning on March 1, 2020, prescribers and pharmacists are required to check the patient's Prescription Monitoring Program (PMP) history prior to issuing or dispensing a new or refill prescription for an opioid, benzodiazepine, barbiturate, or carisoprodol.
-For more information on this requirement please visit the Texas PMP website
+For more information please visit Texas PMP - Mandated Use of the Texas PMP

 How Do I Meet These Requirements?

 Physicians may have the ability to e-prescribe controlled substances through their EHR.
 EPCS is typically a separate function from traditional e-prescribing therefore physicians must request that this be an added feature, that may require an additional cost.